-Successful applicants are issued with a Mastercard.
-Assuming the value of a Flying Club Mile to be 1p, the Virgin Reward+ can achieve a relatively high rewards rate around 3% on Virgin flights and Holidays and around 1.5% on other general spending.
-If you're an avid Flying Club miles collector, a Virgin Reward+ card can be your go-to card for all purchases.
-As you can see from the following chart, the Virgin Reward+ card can be the most rewarding credit card in the UK, partly since Mastercards are a commonly accepted credit card.
+If you're an avid Flying Club miles collector, a Virgin Reward+ card can be your go-to card for all purchases since it's a MasterCard.
+As you can see from the following chart, the Virgin Reward+ card can be one of the most rewarding credit cards in the UK.

 Which Virgin Atlantic Credit Card is Right for Me: Reward or Reward+?

-Generally speaking, we recommend the Reward+ card to those with £10,000 or more of annual credit card spending each year and the Reward card to those expecting to spend less than £10,000 a year.
+Generally speaking, if you fly regularly and will spend £10,000 or more each year on your card, the rewards are higher on the £160/year Reward+ card; the free Reward card should be better for those spending less than £10,000 a year.
 Why?
 Because £10k of annual spend is enough to earn you a Virgin Atlantic Reward (e.g., premium upgrade, 2-4-1 Companion Voucher or airport lounge access) on the Reward+ card—a perk potentially worth hundreds of pounds if you fly Virgin Atlantic once every year or so.
+(This ignores any spending on the bonus category—Virgin Atlantic spend).

 |The Best Virgin Atlantic Credit Card for You Depends on Annual Spending Levels|

 Bottom Line: Between high rewards rates and the chance to earn perks like a Premium Economy upgrade, a Companion Reward or Lounge Access each year, the Virgin Atlantic Reward and Reward+ credit cards can offer great earning potential to loyal Virgin Atlantic flyers.
-We think those spending less than £10,000 a year should opt for the free Virgin Atlantic Reward card but those expecting to spend more than £10,000 a year will create more value with the Reward+ card, so long as the Virgin Atlantic Reward can be used.
+In most cases, those spending less than £10,000 a year will earn higher overall rewards with the free Virgin Atlantic Reward card but those expecting to spend more than £10,000 a year will create more value with the Reward+ card, so long as the Virgin Atlantic Reward can be used.

 Virgin Atlantic Reward Credit Card Benefits & Features